What is this, some sort of magic?

 I love my Canon gear, but I found the EM-10 iii to be packed with features I don’t have on my 77d.
 That’s because The Big Three reserve these features for their mid-range models.
 I think the EM-10 compares quite favorably to my Canon 77d, and if I had upgraded to the 90d I might still prefer the lighter, less expensive EM-10. . .but not everyone agrees with me.
 It did not fare well in an online comparison with the 90d, but it is important to note that the 90d is not considered consumer-grade and besides, it benefits from technology that was not around when the EM-10 was introduced in 2017.
 Even so, in such important areas as detail, sharpness, weight, and value, the EM-10 held its own.
 See the results of the comparison here:

 In a comparison with Canon’s entry-level Rebel T7, the EM-10 iii did much better.
 In fact, it did very well on everything except sensor size (it’s smaller) and phase detection (it has none).
+(Good light with contrast helps when using the CDAF in the EM-10iii — I used the Panasonic 100-300 for this night heron shot.)
 The smaller MFT sensor may be statistically detrimental, but in actual practice it shouldn’t pose much of a problem — unless you crop your photos significantly or you like to print out large images.
 Besides, sensor size alone doesn’t determine resolution of the image, there are several other factors at play.
 This issue (and others) are discussed here,

 I still prefer my Canon gear for birds in flight.
 The optical viewfinder has none of the lag that is present on some EVFs, and that takes the guesswork out of action shots.
 So, what you see in the viewfinder is what you get in the final image.
 And despite its weight, I can handle the camera-plus-lens fairly well, especially if I get a head start on the bird and correctly anticipate its route.
 It’s not good for small birds, though — for those, I need to tweak my EM-10 or maybe upgrade to an EM-5 iii.
 The EM-5 has PDAF as well as contrast points, which enables faster, more precise focus.
 Unfortunately, the EM-10 has only contrast points, which are great for sunny days but make for drab, flat photos on gray days.